smart0815/Dynamo-Collector/ReadMe.md

-# Harry Potter API with Dynamo DB, Nodejs, and Expressjs
+# SolScan API with Dynamo DB, Nodejs, and Expressjs